wikimedia/operations-debs-varnish4/doc/html/_sources/reference/varnishncsa.txt

     The VXID of the varnish transaction.

   VCL_Log:key
-    Output value set by std.log("key:value") in VCL.
+    The value set by std.log("key:value") in VCL.

-  VSL:tag:record-prefix[field]
+  VSL:tag[field]
-    The value of the VSL entry for the given tag-record prefix-field combination.
-Tag is mandatory, the other components are optional.
+    The value of the VSL entry for the given tag.

-    The record prefix will limit the matches to those records that have this prefix as the first part of the record content followed by a colon.

 The field will, if present, treat the log record as a white space separated list of fields, and only the nth part of the record will be matched against.
 Fields start counting at 1.

-    Defaults to '-' when the tag is not seen, the record prefix does not match or the field is out of bounds.
+Defaults to '-' when the tag is not seen, or when the field is out of bounds.
 If a tag appears multiple times in a single transaction, the first occurrence is used.

 SIGNALS
 =======

 SIGHUP
-  Rotate the log file (see -w option)
+  Rotate the log file (see -w option).

 SIGUSR1
-  Flush any outstanding transactions
+  Flush any outstanding transactions.

 NOTES
 =====